UPPS 05.06.05 - Business Travel

 passport fees where attendance is not required;

-rentals of scooters or bicycles as these are not allowed for use by university travelers;
+rentals of scooters or bicycles, unrelated to mobility scooters for individuals with documented disabilities, as these are not allowed for use by university travelers;

 personal incidental expenses such as nonbusiness-related excess baggage charges, laundry (other than athletic team laundry), tips or gratuities for meals (other than for student group meals), tips for hotel staff, alcoholic beverages, personal entertainment, or expenses related to the operation or maintenance of a personally-owned vehicle;